COGS18/COGS18.github.io/_sources/assets/intro/syllabus.md

 Our main goal is that you are able to program at an introductory level in the Python programming language at the end of this course.
 To that end we expect that you will be able to:

-- Read basic Python programs, recognizing the structures used and explaining how they work
+- Read basic Python programs, recognizing the structures used (i.e. variables, conditionals, loops, functions) and explaining how they work
 - Write Python code to solve basic computational problems
-- Debug small Python programs by identifying and fixing the bug
+- Debug small Python programs by identifying and fixing the bug(s)
 - Execute Python programs in Jupyter notebooks and from Python scripts
 - Demonstrate familiarity with the command line
 - Describe and implement best practices (code style, documentation, and testing) in Python

 To achieve these objectives, information will be presented during lecture.
 You will have the opportunity to program in lecture, during coding lab, and throughout all assignments.
 Examples throughout this course will be related to cognitive science, focusing on data analysis, artificial intelligence, human-computer interaction, and programmatic thinking.